 s.t.
 CΩ≤Cmax.
 (9)

-Actually, the sensing data at different road segment and at a different period time may have varying importance degree, such as we are more interested in hotspot with high traffic flow in the morning rush hour.
+Actually, the sensing data at different road segments and at a different period time may have varying importance degree, such as we are more interested in hotspot with high traffic flow in the morning rush hour.
 For this reason, we introduce priority power to indicate the relative importance of each road segment where the higher priority a vehicle is more likely to be selected to join in crowd-sensing.
 Through analyzing historical data, it is easy to acquire traffic performance index (TPI) of each road segment.
 Let Dtjli denote the TPI of li(tj) at a specific time tj, which is assumed known and normalized between 0 and 1, e.g. Dtjliϵ(0,1].
-With the TPI we define priority power.
+With the TPI we define priority power as follow:

 Definition 4: Priority Power (PP) is the importance of a road segment in a crowd-sensing period time, which is a function of Dtjli defined as WtjliDtjli.
 So Dtjli∝Wtjli, thus the first order derivative of Wtjli(Dtjli) satisfies: